-Kentucky's alternate routes to teacher certification are in need of improvement.
-The state's alternate routes are not consistently selective, and all routes do not provide flexibility for nontraditional candidates.
-Kentucky does take steps to meet the immediate needs of new teachers but could do more to provide meaningful preparation.
-Commendably, the state does not limit the usage or providers of its alternate routes.
-Kentucky collects and publishes some objective data to hold alternate route programs accountable for the performance of the teachers they prepare.
-However, the state's policies targeting licensure reciprocity create unnecessary obstacles for out-of-state teachers.
+Michigan does not currently provide a genuine alternate route into the teaching profession.
+The state's alternate route is not sufficiently selective and lacks flexibility for nontraditional candidates.
+In addition, Michigan does not offer streamlined preparation that meets the immediate needs of new teachers and limits the usage and providers of its alternate route.
+The state collects little objective data to hold alternate route programs accountable for the performance of the teachers they prepare.
+Finally, Michigan's policies targeting licensure reciprocity create unnecessary obstacles for out-of-state teachers.

-Area 3: D+
+Area 3: D-